Places enable the development of parallel programs that take advantage of machines with multiple processors, cores, or hardware threads.

 When the place is created, the initial exit handler terminates the place, using the argument to the exit handler as the place’s completion value.
 Use (exit v) to immediately terminate a place with the completion value v.
 Since a completion value is limited to an exact integer between 0 and 255, any other value for v is converted to 0.

-If the function indicated by module-path and start-proc returns, then the place terminates with the completion value 0.
+If the function indicated by module-path and start-name returns, then the place terminates with the completion value 0.

 In the created place, the current-input-port parameter is set to an empty input port, while the values of the current-output-port and current-error-port parameters are connected to the current ports in the creating place.
 If the output ports in the creating place are file-stream ports, then the connected ports in the created place share the underlying streams, otherwise a thread in the creating place pumps bytes from the created place’s ports to the current ports in the creating place.